 Weekly Class Schedules and Calendar of Days

 Middle school webinars are held on Tuesdays and Thursday from August 21, 2017 to May 24, 2018.
-Webinar attendance is required for all classes.
+Webinars are recorded for students who occasionally need to miss a webinar due to schedule conflict.

 High School webinars are held on Mondays, Tuesdays and Thursdays from August 21, 2017 to May 24, 2018.
-Tuesday and Thursday webinar attendance is required for all participants.
+Webinars are recorded for students who occasionally need to miss a webinar due to schedule conflict.
 Monday webinars are optional electives, and are included with tuition.

 Although no guarantee is given, every effort is made to place each student in a learning community with other students who live in the same time zone, so that the first webinar of the day on Tuesdays and Thursdays can start at 10:00 a.m. in the time zone in which the student resides.
 Times indicated for Monday webinars are Mountain Time only.

-Note that an optional Math Lab is provided by Latter-day Learning on Wednesdays.
+Note that an optional Math Lab is provided on Wednesdays.
 The Math Lab hours are Mountain Time only.

 Learning Community class schedules rotate each year in the same manner as the LDS Seminary program, and are therefore non-sequential.
 This allows students to join a Learning Community in any year and progress through their middle and high school years.